Flights to Vancouver

 How much will it cost?

-Not including air travel and hotels, you should allow about USD $150 to $200 a day per person for food and entertainment.
+Not including air travel and hotels, you should allow about CAD $150 to $200 a day per person for food and entertainment.

 Centre for Disease Control recommends you are up-to-date with routine vaccines before travelling to Canada.